envato/eventory/README.md

 # Eventory

-A simple event store with Postgres as a backend.
+A simple event store backed with Postgres.

+Biggest differences when compared to Event Sourcery:

+- A separate streams table to manage stream versions isn't required.
+- Saving events doesn't use a Postgres function and is much easier to follow.
+- Guaranteed gap-less event numbers (this counter table technique will/should be used in changelog projections also).
+- Custom event class modelling improvements - see RecordedEvent, EventData and Event.

 ## License